- Wentzville School District

 How long will my child have this plan?

-- This will be an ongoing plan for the entire school year.
-We will monitor progress every 3 weeks to check your child’s growth.
+- This will be an ongoing plan with progress monitoring occurring every 3 weeks to check your child’s growth.

 -